arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 x = 5;
 y = 2;

-xx++; //increase by one, so x is now 6 xx--; //decrease by one, so x is now 4
+x++; //increase by one, so x is now 6 x--; //decrease by one, so x is now 4

 x += y; //x is now 7 (add and assign) x -= y; //x is now 3 (subtract and assign)